TBM-MAHI/TBM-MAHI/README.md

 - 👋 Hi, I’m TASNIMUL-MAHI
-- 👀 I’m interested in ...
+- 👀 I’m interested in JavaScript,HTML-css etc.
-- 🌱 I’m currently learning ReactJS,Solidity
+- 🌱 I’m currently learning ReactJS,Solidity,Web3.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me? text me on twitter!

 <!---
 TBM-MAHI/TBM-MAHI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.